sowrhoop/Multiple-Projects-in-a-Single-Pod/README.md

 - Trigger: manual (`workflow_dispatch`)
 - Registry: GHCR (`ghcr.io`) using the built-in `GITHUB_TOKEN` (no extra secret required)

-Run the workflow (Actions tab → Build and Push Images) and choose whether to push to Docker Hub and/or GHCR.
+Run the workflow (Actions tab → Build and Push Images (GHCR)).
 Resulting tags:

 - GHCR: `ghcr.io/<org-or-user>/service-a:latest`, `...:sha-<shortsha>` and same for `service-b`.
+- GHCR (combined): `ghcr.io/<org-or-user>/two-in-one:latest`, `...:sha-<shortsha>`.

 Use these image names in your Runpod Pod Template.

-Note: This workflow no longer pushes to Docker Hub.
-If you also want Docker Hub pushes, let me know and I can add a separate workflow file for it.
+Note: This workflow does not push to Docker Hub.
+If you also want Docker Hub pushes, I can add a separate workflow file.

 ### CI Smoke Tests

-The workflow first builds the images locally on the runner and runs both containers, curling `/` on ports 8000 and 3000.
+The workflow first builds the images locally on the runner and runs both containers (and also the combined Supervisor image), curling `/` on ports 8000/3000 (or remapped ports for the combined).
 Only if this passes do pushes occur.
 Logs are printed on failure for quick diagnosis.

 Local smoke tests (optional):